Hubs-Foundation/hubs-docs/docs/setup-contact.md

 ## Account Support

-If you are experiencing issues with your subscription or FireFox Account, please [submit a support ticket with Mozilla Support](https://support.mozilla.org/en-US/products/hubs), Mozilla's account support channel.
+If you are experiencing issues with your subscription or Mozilla Account, please [submit a support ticket with Mozilla Support](https://support.mozilla.org/en-US/products/hubs), Mozilla's account support channel.
 To submit a ticket, you should follow the blue "Get Support" buttons until you get to the support form.
 <br></br>
 [<img src="img/sumo-support.png" alt="Sumo support buttons">](https://support.mozilla.org/en-US/products/hubs)